-We are subject to numerous legal proceedings, the most significant of which are summarized in Note 10 of the consolidated financial statements.
-Litigation is subject to many uncertainties, and we cannot predict the outcome of individual matters with assurance.
-Final resolution of these matters may require additional expenditures over an extended period of time that may be in excess of established reserves and may have a material adverse effect on our financial results.
+We are subject to numerous legal proceedings, the most significant of which are summarized in Note 10 of our consolidated financial statements.
+Litigation is subject to many uncertainties, and we cannot predict the outcome of all matters with assurance.
+Final resolution of these matters may require additional expenditures over an extended period of time that may be in excess of established insurance or reserves and may have a material adverse effect on our financial results.